filipbasara0/relic/README.md

 ![image](https://github.com/filipbasara0/relic/assets/29043871/70ccdb40-3343-4ea7-946b-80bdc1e7b85d)

+Repo includes the multi-crop augmentation, which is used in the follow-up [Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?
+(ReLICv2)](https://arxiv.org/pdf/2201.05119.pdf) paper.
+Loss function is extended to support an arbitrary number of small (local) and large (global) views.
+Using this technique generally results in more robust and higher quality representations.

 Also has an experimental support for the sigmoid pairwise loss, from the [SigLIP](https://arxiv.org/abs/2303.15343) paper.
 This loss is generally less stable and gives slightly worse metrics, but still yields very good representations.

 # Results